demisto/content/Packs/SOCRadar/Integrations/SOCRadarThreatFusion/README.md

-Enrich indicators by obtaining enhanced information and reputation via SOCRadar.
+Enrich indicators by obtaining enhanced information and reputation via ThreatFusion of SOCRadar.
-This integration was integrated and tested with version 1.0 of SOCRadarThreatFusion.
+This integration was integrated and tested with version 1.0 of SOCRadarThreatFusion

 ## Configure SOCRadarThreatFusion on Cortex XSOAR